RobinHankin/lorentz/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless.
+We as members, contributors, and leaders pledge to make participation in our community a pleasant and productive experience for everyone, regardless.
 We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.